larisaescobar/public/content/developers/distributor/widget/advanced.md

 http://www.yourwebsite.com/?mewsEnterpriseId=aaaa-bbbb-cccc-dddd-eeeeeeee&mewsStart=2015-01-01&mewsEnd=2015-01-02
 ```

-- opens Distributors and start on the Rates step, given that RoomTypeId is valid and that room is available for given dates
+- opens Distributor and starts on the Rates step, given that RoomTypeId is valid and the room is available for the given dates
 ```
 http://www.yourwebsite.com/?mewsEnterpriseId=aaaa-bbbb-cccc-dddd-eeeeeeee&mewsStart=2015-01-01&mewsEnd=2015-01-02&mewsRoomTypeId=mmmm-nnnn-oooo-pppppp
 ```

 ### Payment Gateways

-Payement gateway is used to safely collect information about customer's credit card.
-Configuration is done once, when hotel is set up, and Distributor will use it automatically.
+Payement gateway is used to safely collect information about a customer's credit card.
+A configuration is done once, when the hotel is set up.
+Distributor would use it automatically.
 Currently Distributor supports these gateways:

 - [Braintree](https://www.braintreepayments.com/)
 - [Adyen](https://www.adyen.com/home)
 - Mews Merchant

-Using payment gateway is not mandatory though as reservations can be created even without providing credit card information.
+Using payment gateway is not mandatory, as reservations can be created without providing a credit card information.

 **Important:**
-PCI Security Standard requires you to use **SSL Certificate** on you website in order to be allowed collecting any payments info, which is happening when using Braintree or Adyen gateway.
+PCI Security Standard requires you to use **SSL Certificate** on your website to be allowed to collect any payments info.
+This happens when using Braintree or Adyen gateways.

 #### Mews Merchant

-When using the Mews Merchant gateway integration in Distributor on your website, the customer will be redirected to a mirroring Distributor hosted at https://wwww.mews.li/ just before entering payment details.
-This is required when using the Mews Merchant.
+When using the Mews Merchant gateway integration in Distributor on your website, a customer will be redirected to a mirroring Distributor hosted at https://wwww.mews.li/ just before entering their payment details.
+This is a requirement when using Mews Merchant.
 When closing the Distributor, the customer will be redirected back to your website